CodeWicky/DWTableViewHelper/README.md

 So your code of tableView in VC may be slim~

-Besides that,I also consider that sometime you may need implemation some delegate yourself to customsize the performance of the tableView so I provide the Delegate Map of all original Delegate that tableView may include.
+Besides that,I also consider that sometime you may need implementation some delegate yourself to customsize the performance of the tableView so I provide the Delegate Map of all original Delegate that tableView may include.

 And I also provide some basic quick API for usual Operation of the tableView so something you need may just a property of the Helper.